 No. Volunteer leaders solicit help from other volunteers.
 In addition, volunteer leaders can attend training to help them feel more comfortable and knowledgeable in specific areas.
-Our office also has curricula and other information on many subjects, and can help you identify activities and opportunities for your club or project.
+Our 4-H Office also has curricula and other information on many subjects, and can help you identify activities and opportunities for your club or project.

 Do I have to organize my own 4-H club, or can I help out with an existing one?

 No. Just let the 4-H office know what you are interested in and the amount of time you have available, so we can direct you to the perfect volunteer opportunity (short or long-term).